• Skip to primary navigation

 But according to Dr. Kharazzian, the most neglected part of treating those with chronic digestive issues is the gut brain axis.

-I know it's a new concept to me and I find it to be fascinating.
+It’s a new concept to me and I find it to be fascinating.

 Digestion is so important.
 If it's off, your health is off.

-If you are interested in learning more from Dr. Kharazzian, following is one of his most popular books.
-Dr. Kharazzian's book, Why Isn't My Brain Working is a great resource.
+If you are interested in learning more from Dr. Kharazzian, the following is one of his most popular books.
+Dr. Kharazzian’s book, Why Isn’t My Brain Working is a great resource.

 I plan to have this on my nightstand soon.
 Care to join me?